 Purchasing Mosquito Repellent in Costa Rica

-Another way to get non-DEET mosquito repellent is to go to a macrobiotica or organic store in Costa Rica.
+Another way to get non-DEET mosquito repellent is to go to a macrobiotica, health or beach store in Costa Rica.

 Sometimes they will have more natural products like oils or natural sprays.
 Additionally, there may be some vendors at the farmer’s markets that have their own natural mosquito repellent.